JasonJ0987/clueless/README.md

 Clueless – Quickly create outfits based on the weather forecast.

-Clueless - Clothing organizer catogroized by hat, top, bottoms, and shoes.
+Clueless - Clothing organizer categorized by hat, top, bottoms, and shoes.

 Clueless - Stay stylish and organized, all in one place.